inab/WfExS-backend/README.md

                         Configuration file, describing security contexts, which hold credentials and similar (default: None) -n NICKNAME_PREFIX, --nickname-prefix NICKNAME_PREFIX
-                        Nickname prefix to be used on staged workdir creation (default: None)
+                        Nickname prefix to be used on staged workdir creation (default: None) --public-key-file PUBLIC_KEY_FILES
+                        This parameter switches on secure processing.
+Path to the public key(s) to be used to encrypt the working directory (default: None)

 Subparser 'stage'
 usage: WfExS-backend.py stage [-h] -W WORKFLOWCONFIGFILENAME [-Z SECURITYCONTEXTSCONFIGFILENAME] [-n NICKNAME_PREFIX]
+                              [--public-key-file PUBLIC_KEY_FILES]

 optional arguments:
   -h, --help            show this help message and exit